Mercedes-Benz Citan: Bodystyles

 The Citan is available in three different lengths: compact (3.94m), long (4.32m) and extra-long (4.71m).
 The vehicle comes in three bodystyles: Panel Van, Dualiner and Traveliner, with the Panel Van seating up to two people and both the Dualiner and Traveliner seating up to five.

 Safety

 The Citan Traveliner received four passenger stars in the Euro NCAP safety tests.
 The Mercedes-Benz CITAN Kombi was first tested by Euro NCAP in April 2013, and was given a three star rating.
 Mercedes-Benz indicated at that time that they would improve the safety performance of the vehicle, especially the deployment of the side airbag and the installation of child restraints; and that they would provide a seatbelt reminder for the front passenger seat and make the speed limitation device comply with Euro NCAP's requirements.
 These changes are now in production and Euro NCAP has reassessed the vehicle.
 Several tests have been redone to assess the changes that Mercedes-Benz have made.
 Where the performance is not influenced by the changes, test results have been carried over from the original assessment.

+In March 2024, the Citan van was awarded a Platinum rating from Euro NCAP due to its high level of active safety systems.